munificent/journal/asset/post/2010-10-29-bootstrapping-a-type-system.md

 (1) (2)
 ```

-The type-checker walks that tree from the bottom to top.
+The type checker walks that tree from the bottom to top.
 Something like this:

 1. Get the type of `1` (`Int`).